MSNP1381/kaggle-Agent/docs/1403-06-13-progress-report.md

 ### 4.5 Replanner

-Currently under development, the Replanner will:
+Currently under development, the Re-planner will:

 - Analyze feedback from executed steps
 - Adjust the overall plan as needed